Positive relationships can help us feel better about our lives and give us a sense of belonging and self-worth.

 - After brain injury, many survivors feel like no one understands what they are going through.
 They may feel isolated and alone.
 Talking with close family and friends may help you feel less lonely and misunderstood.
 Having positive people in your life may also help you feel like you are part of a team.
 Having a team behind you is easier than trying to handle everything on your own.

 - Positive friends and family members will encourage you to do things that help you — like exercise, eat right, take breaks, have fun, take care of yourself, or ask for help when you need it.
 They will also encourage you to avoid things that might hurt you — like alcohol, drugs, smoking, and dangerous activities.

 - Spending time with people you care about is a great way to manage stress and frustration.
-Managing stress and frustration effectively will help you focus on recovery and handle your responsibilities better.

-There are many reasons why relationships are important for everyone.
 Spend some time thinking about the positive changes that may come about in your life when you have good relationships.
 Talk to the important people in your life and find ways to tell them how much they mean to you.